Can You Teach All K-12 Math in 8 Weeks?

 But everyone already knows math!

-In his article, Albert wrote:
+In the book, Albert wrote:

 If you never teach a stitch of math, in a mathematical culture your kids will learn heaps of it anyway. …learning math along the journey is a difficult thing to avoid.